Gravitational Lensing by Polytropic Wormholes: Conclusion

 \section{Conclusion}

-In this paper, we introduced a new wormhole geometry with a multi-polytropic source.
-With the help of Wormhole conditions (Flare out, asymptotically flatness, positive mass), parameters were fixed ($ 0<n<1 $).
+In this paper, we introduced a new wormhole solution of Einstein equations with a multi-polytropic source.
+With the help of wormhole conditions (flare out, asymptotic flatness, positive mass), the parameter of the model was constrained ($ 0<n<1 $).
 Full lensing (which includes both weak and strong lensing) were calculated.
-It was shown that the behavior of this object is very similar to the lensing behavior of a black hole, also light curves of microlensing of the positive mass (but violated energy condition) extended lens is similar to the point source object.
-The weak energy condition was written for the wormhole metric.
-Also, we learned that within the multi-polytropic $ EoS $, static wormholes can respect the positive energy density condition all over space.
-By plotting $ \rho+P_{r} $ and $\rho+P_{t} $ versus $ r$, we found that these quantities are negative everywhere, thus violating the (WEC).
+It was shown that the behavior of this object is similar to the lensing behavior of a black hole at least far enough from the throat.
+Also the light curves of microlensing of the positive mass (but violating energy condition) of the extended lens was shown to be similar to a point source object.
+In oredr have a finite mass, we used the thin shell formalism, and investigated the behavior of light ray deflection by using the Fermat principle and junction conditions.
+Then, we studied the raidal stability of the shell.
+Also, we learned that within the multi-polytropic $ EoS $, static wormholes can respect the positive energy density condition all over the space.
+By plotting $ \rho+P_{r} $ and $\rho+P_{t} $ versus $ r$, we found that these quantities are negative everywhere, thus violating the WEC.